 The most common and debilitating symptom of PTSD is insomnia.
 Patients suffering from PTSD are unable to sleep due to recurring flashbacks and haunting memories of the traumatic incident.
 Not being able to sleep further adds to their stress and anxiety, and they are unable to perform at work, focus on studies or have a normal social life.
 People who have PTSD have reported that after taking Marijuana.
 They were able to fight the night terrors, anxiety, and constant flashbacks of the event that made it hard for them to sleep.

 The synthetic derivation of THC, nabilone, which is seen to enhance sleep.
 And reduce nightmares, is being used for the treatment of PTSD.
 Medical Marijuana furthermore curbs the series of anxiety, depression, and a persistent low mood in people with PTSD.
 Therefore, it is incredibly beneficial to treat the anxiety-related symptoms in patients.
-This lift their mood and reduce stress to come out of the vicious cycle of PTSD symptoms.
+There are many medical marijuana products that lift their mood and reduce stress to come out of the vicious cycle of PTSD symptoms.

 Which Medical Marijuana product is best to use in PTSD?